aapokroy/aapokroy/README.md

 ### List of technologies

-I specialize in machine learning and data science in geniral.
-I'm familiar with classical statistical methods, deep learning models and fundamental science behind them.
+I specialize in machine learning and data science in general.
+I'm familiar with classical statistical methods, deep learning models, and the fundamental science behind them.

 You can see set of mostly used technologies and libraries below: